mogilvie/GdprBundle/README.md

 Access the coverage report by navigating your browser to '\gdpr\reporting\coverage'.
 This will serve an excel file that contains all the entities and parameters managed by the entity manager.
-If any of the parameters contain the PersonalData attribute then it will also list each of the attributes values.
+If any of the parameters contain the "personal_data" column type it will also list each of the attributes values.

 Note that at the moment we are only pulling information from the default entity manager.
 I need to improve the coverage report to get all entityManagers.